Fundamentals12 min read

 4. Power and Force Limiting (PFL)

 This is the most common collaborative mode and what most people think of when they hear "cobot."
 The robot's joints are inherently force-limited — it physically cannot exert enough force to cause injury, even in a direct collision.
-This is achieved through torque sensors in every joint, compliant actuators, and low-inertia design.

 Best for: Close human-robot collaboration, shared workspaces, tasks where contact is expected or likely.